Abugewa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets no permission to the owner and groups, and all permission to other users
+a script that sets the mode of the file hello to -rwxr-x-wx